-My plan was to take the Salome Highway all the way into Buckeye.
+My plan was to take the Salome Highway all the way to Buckeye.
 However once at Interstate 10, I noticed the

-the road ahead looked a rough road similar to other abandoned frontage roads that receive little maintenance.
+the road ahead looked rough similar to other abandoned frontage roads that receive little maintenance.

 So I decided to hop on Interstate 10 and head east.

 The Salome Highway runs adjacent to the Interstate with about 2-3 miles between them, and I figured I'd meet it later on.